Hartley T. Ferrar

-Hartley Travers Ferrar (28 January 1879 – April 1932) was a geologist who accompanied Captain Scott's first Antarctic expedition.
+Hartley Travers Ferrar (28 January 1879 – April 1932) was a geologist who accompanied Robert Scott's first Antarctic expedition.

 Biography

 Ferrar was born at 3 Grosvenor Place, Dalkey, near Dublin, in 1879, the son of John Edgar Ferrar, a bank clerk, and Mary Holmes Hartley.

 He moved to South Africa at an early age with his parents, receiving his early schooling at Simonstown school near Cape Town.
 He was sent back to Oundle School in England for his secondary education, and then went to Sidney Sussex College, Cambridge, where he studied geology.
 He excelled at sports, and many of his team photographs are archived at his old school and college respectively.
-On going down from Cambridge, when rowing at Henley, he was offered the post of Geologist on Captain Scott's first Antarctic expedition, and became the youngest member of the scientific staff.
+On going down from Cambridge, when rowing at Henley, he was offered the post of Geologist on Robert Scott's first Antarctic expedition, and became the youngest member of the scientific staff.